 NautilusTrader employs multiple layers of security to protect against supply chain attacks and vulnerabilities:

-- Code scanning: CodeQL static analysis for Python and Rust code
+- Code scanning: CodeQL static analysis for Python and Rust code.

-- CODEOWNERS: Critical infrastructure files require Core team review before merge
+- CODEOWNERS: Critical infrastructure files require Core team review before merge.

-- Branch protection: Develop branch requires PR reviews and passing CI checks
+- Branch protection: Develop branch requires PR reviews and passing CI checks.

-- License compliance: Automated checks ensuring LGPL-3.0 compatibility
+- License compliance: Automated checks ensuring LGPL-3.0 compatibility.

-For detailed security practices, see .github/OVERVIEW.md.
+For detailed CI/CD security practices, see .github/OVERVIEW.md.